History of Ajinkyatara Fort

-Nataraj Mandir is a beautiful temple of Lord Shiva situated inside the premises of Ajinkyatara fort.
+Nataraj Mandir: Nataraj Mandir is a beautiful temple of Lord Shiva situated inside the premises of Ajinkyatara fort.
 The temple has an idol of lord Shiva in his Nataraj avatar.
 It has 4 entrances in all four directions.
 It is also called Uttar Chidambaram Shri Nataraj Mandir.

 Sangam Mahuli: Close to Ajinkyatara fort, the Sangam Mahuli is a confluence of river Krishna and Venna.
 With its soothing flow of water the confluence gives an enthralling experience to touring visitors.

-Sajjangad is a splendid fort that was once home to the great Maratha kings and their army.
+Sajjangad Fort: Sajjangad is a splendid fort that was once home to the great Maratha kings and their army.

 Dams: The Ajinkyatara fort has a string of dams in its vicinity.
 Prominent among them are the Koyna, Kanheri and Dhom Dam.